tamouse/poems-of-my-father/source/_poems/right-or-wrong.md

 ---
 layout: poem
 title: "Right or Wrong"
+footer: |
+  "At least fourteen of the names... were names of living men" -- New Yorker, Nov.30, 1992, p.41

 ---

-"At least fourteen of the names... were names of living men"
-   -- New Yorker, Nov.30, 1992, p.41

 A special trip to Washington.
 A chill goes through him as he reads the wall